School Bus Driver

 Can a bus drivre enter your home when your not home

-Asked by stressed mother about 12 years ago
+Asked by stressed mother over 12 years ago

 Sometimes situations happen when a parent is not home to receive their child.
 We typically instruct the child to knock on the door to try to find out if someone is home.
 If the child cannot get someone to the door, I will usually send an older student to try to knock harder on the door because little fists don't knock very loudly.
 Failing that, we will radio in to the bus yard in order to try to get a parent on the phone while we finish the route, drop all other students off and then radio back to the bus yard for advice on how to proceed.
 If the student's parents are still not home, I will walk to the front door and knock, but I will not open it or enter a stranger's home.
 In cases where the parents are constantly absent from the bus stop, we will actually take the children up to the police station because of the lack of parental supervision for the child.